-Companies engaged in apple trading and marketing of branded are preparing for harder times, due to tepid arrivals in this season, after a record crop a year ago.
+Companies engaged in apple trading and marketing of branded apples are preparing for harder times, due to tepid arrivals in this season, after a record crop a year ago.

 While harvesting has just commenced and will close only in October or November, output this year is estimated to fall significantly.
 The reasons are public disorder in Jammu & Kashmir, the largest producing state, and crop damage in Himachal Pradesh.